orban/blog/articles/2011-03-12-neat-algorithms---harmony-search.md

 In any case, adding in this precomputation step got the numbers down as expected because it drastically reduces the size of the search space, but still no where close to Geems.
 I don't know why this is the case, and I've spent an obscene amount of time trying to figure it out, but alas, I have been unable.
 If you can figure it out by looking at the code or just based on my (perhaps incorrect) description of the algorithm, do tell me so I can put this to rest.

 Lastly, the above issues demonstrate that sudoku isn't really that good an example for a metaheuristic algorithms.
 We know that there are more efficient algorithms which solve them in itty bitty tiny amount of time, and unfortunately this solver algorithm isn't really that far from the quality heuristic we already have to write for HS.
 I also included no real strategy for dealing with unsolvable sudokus, which is a whole other class of [problem](http://en.wikipedia.org/wiki/Halting_problem).
 Shame on me for not dealing with these, but with this class of algorithm in particular its extraordinarily difficult.
-When using HS, there is no way to know if a solution doesn't exist or not until all possible harmonies have been tried, which would take a very very long time.
-If our tries count reaches some user-defined ceiling (the stopping condition used now) we don't know if a solution wasn't found because it doesn't exist, or because we just haven't waited long enough.
-It could really be the 10000001st harmony tried, but we ask the algorithm to stop once its tried 10000000 harmonies, and assume that the solution doesn't exist.
+When using HS, there is no way to know if a solution exists or not until all possible harmonies have been tried.
+This brute force search is what we're trying to avoid by using a heuristic search.
+If our tries count reaches some user-defined ceiling, which is the stopping condition used in these demos, we wont know if a solution wasn't found because it doesn't exist, or because we just haven't waited long enough.
+Since it's so hard to know, we ask the algorithm to stop once its tried 10000000 harmonies, and assume that the solution doesn't exist, even though the optimal solution could be the 10000001st harmony tried.

 # Conclusion